matchmore/tech-blog/20180329/README.md

 One way to simplify this is to treat publication like database records that are attached to physical objects that move around (like a phone).
 A subscription is like a query that gets results in the form of the match when it is in the proximity of publication.
 As with a database, you can model many business cases with publications and subscriptions.

-For example, the publication could be on a taxi driver's phone and the subscription on a passenger's phone, so that the passenger can see available drivers within a range of 3000 meters.
+For example, the publication could be on a taxi driver's phone and the subscription on a passenger's phone, so that the passenger can see available drivers within a range of 3'000 meters.

 Another example could be a publication with promotion information that is attached to a location which expires after 5 hours, and a subscription could be attached to a customer's phone which will get a notification if he or she is near the location before the publication expires.

-The last example could be a publication attached to a phone that adjust the heating when you leave and enter the house.
+The last example could be a publication attached to a phone that adjusts the heating when you leave and enter the house.

 Possibilities are endless.

-Full code of demo described above is [here](https://github.com/matchmore/tech-blog/tree/master/20180321/code).
+Full code of demo described above is [here](https://github.com/matchmore/tech-blog/tree/master/20180329/code).